nbubna/trigger/README.md

 but even so, every time you type ```$('#save').on('click', fn)```, you are cluttering your app's code with browser implementation details.

-### Solution: Declarative Custom Events
+### Solution: Declarative Application Events
 Add a ```trigger="foo""``` attribute to any element, when the user "pulls it" (click or Enter keyup, as appropriate), your custom event will fire automatically.

 Doing ```trigger="validate save"``` will trigger the "validate" and "save" events in sequence.
 Your list of events can be as long as you like.
-To stop the sequence, catch an event in it and call ```event.preventDefault()``` or ```e.returnValue = false;``` and the rest of the sequence will be skipped.
+To stop the sequence, catch an event in it and call ```event.preventDefault()``` to cancel the rest of the sequence.

 ### Problem: Simplistic Events
-If you think of events as descriptive, you soon realize that your code is speaking in mere verbs and nouns around, or maybe awkward verbNouns.
-Then your listeners have to search the context to figure out what your events are talking about.
+If you think of events as declarative, you soon realize that your code is declaring in events as disconnected verbs or nouns, or maybe awkward verbNouns.
+Your listeners have to glean information from the context to figure what in particular was declared.
-Sometimes that is unavoidable or even preferable, but there are plenty of situations where the type of the event just isn't enough (thus the verbNouns and friends).
+Sometimes that simplicity is good, sometimes it is a real problem.

-### Solution: Rich Event Grammer
+### Solution: Rich Events
 trigger.js provides a declarative syntax for grammatically rich events, not merely custom event types (usually verbs).
-This keeps your event listeners simpler and, again, boosts the readability of your HTML.
+This keeps your event listeners simpler and your HTML self-documenting.

-When you need to distinguish your player's "move" event from that of the enemy, prefix your event with a category (subject/noun): ```trigger="player:move"```.
+When you need to distinguish your player's "move" event from that of a different feature, prefix your event with a category (subject/noun): ```trigger="player:move"```.
-Your app-wide action observer can read it from the ```event.category``` property.
+Any app-wide 'move' listener can read it from the ```event.category``` property.

 To include contextual data (object/noun) for your event, do: ```trigger="view['start']"``` The data gets the JSON.parse() treatment (after some quote massaging) and is set at ```event.data```